MahmoudAbdelrrahman/Waste-classification-using-deep-learning-CNN-models./README.md

 1-DenseNet121
 DenseNet is one of the new discoveries in neural networks for visual object recognition.
-DenseNet is quite like ResNet with some fundamental differences as shown in Fig.2.
+DenseNet is quite like ResNet with some fundamental differences.
 ResNet uses an additive method that merges the previous layer (identity) with the future layer, whereas DenseNet concatenates the output of the previous layer with the future layer.